To renew an existing policy contact your current insurance agent.

 A certificate of currency is evidence that an employer has a current workers compensation insurance policy.
 The certificate shows the Workers Compensation Industry Classification for your business, number of workers, estimated wages and policy period covered.

 A certificate of currency can be issued for up to 12 months, however it can’t extend beyond the expiry date of the current workers compensation insurance policy.
-You’ll need to request a new certificate of currency when you take out or renew a policy.
+You’ll need to request a new certificate of currency from us when you take out or renew a policy.

 exempt employers are not eligible for a certificate of currency.